raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 **Bottom Line**:
   1. There are very few industry or academic users of Primefaces
-  1. This leads to less information documentation.  e.g. StackOverflow
+  1. This leads to less information/documentation.  e.g. StackOverflow
-  1. It deters collaborators
+  1. Using marginal/unintuitive software deters collaborators

 ## Future Use of Primefaces